Manalapan High School

-Manalapan High School is a comprehensive four-year public high school located in Manalapan Township, in Monmouth County, New Jersey, United States, operating as part of the Freehold Regional High School District.
+Manalapan High School is a comprehensive four-year public high school located in Manalapan Township, in Monmouth County, in the U.S. state of New Jersey, operating as part of the Freehold Regional High School District.
 The school serves students in ninth through twelfth grades from all of Englishtown (which is the school's mailing address) and portions of Manalapan.
 The Freehold Regional High School District also serves students from Colts Neck Township, Farmingdale, Freehold Borough, Freehold Township, Howell Township, and Marlboro Township.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1975.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1975; the school's accreditation expires in July 2025.

 Manalapan High School is home to the Science/Engineering Specialized Learning Center, or S&E, which is a program for students with an affinity for mathematical and scientific subjects.
 The program has anywhere between 10 and 40 students in each class and the curriculum consists of courses related to engineering, science and high level mathematics.
 The high school houses the Law Enforcement Public Safety Academy (LEPS), in which students undergo a course load learning about such fields as criminal justice, first responder procedures, evidence collection, first aid certifications, investigative procedures, civics, Homeland Security, fire science and safety, and emergency medical technicians.
 Manalapan also houses the Automotive Technical Academy, which helps students prepare for a career in the automotive service industry.
 Students learn about how engines and vehicles work, how to diagnose, and how to repair vehicles.
 Students also learn how to use equipment such as scan tools.

-As of the 2021–22 school year, the school had an enrollment of 1,756 students and 117.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.0:1.
-There were 113 students (6.4% of enrollment) eligible for free lunch and 31 (1.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,740 students and 115.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.1:1.
+There were 131 students (7.5% of enrollment) eligible for free lunch and 37 (2.1% of students) eligible for reduced-cost lunch.